1769 Seed Archive

 Stone rows from above

 The stone mounds are set out in a quincunx pattern (like the five on a dice), noted by Joseph Banks in the kūmara gardens in Anaura Bay.
-In the 1769 Garden they’ve been laid out using pegged strings to create the precise geometry - the same method recorded by Banks.
+In the 1769 Seed Archive they’ve been laid out using pegged strings to create the precise geometry - the same method recorded by Banks.

 Stone mounds from above